Archdiocese of Detroit: Sexual abuse

-In July 2019, the archdiocese removed Eduard Perrone, pastor of Assumption Grotto Parish in Detroit from public ministry after determining that allegations that he sexually abused a child decades ago were "credible".
-Perrone denied the charges.
-The archdiocese took action based on accusations from a Wayne County police detective who claimed that Perrone sexually assaulted a boy 40 years earlier.
-However, the alleged victim later retracted his allegations.
-In August 2020, Perrone received a $125,000 settlement from Wayne County for a defamation lawsuit he filed against the detective That same month, 20 parishioners from Assumption Grotto sued the archdiocese.
-They claimed that the archdiocese framed Perrone on the sexual abuse allegations because he was a traditionalist Catholic priest who had allegedly exposed scandals in the archdiocese.
-Perrone was found guilty of three violations of canon law in May 2022.
-He was allowed to resume public ministry, but could not return to Assumption Grotto.

 In July 2019, Joseph Baker was indicted on first-degree criminal sexual conduct with someone under age 13.
 The archdiocese had previously placed limits on his public ministry.
-Baker was convicted in October 2022 and was sentenced to three to 15 years in prison.
+Baker was convicted in October 2022 and sentenced to up to 15 years in prison.

 In September 2020, Gary Berthiaume was charged with sexually assaulting a 14-year-old at Our Lady of Sorrows Parish in Farmington during the 1970s.
-He was additionally charged in June 2021 with sexually assault two young teenagers at St. Joseph Catholic Church in Wyandotte during the same time period.
+He was additionally charged in June 2021 with sexually assaulting two young teenagers at St. Joseph Catholic Church in Wyandotte during the same time period.
 Berthiaume pleaded guilty in November 2021 to two counts of second-degree criminal sexual conduct and no contest to one count of gross indecency in the two cases.
 He was sentenced to 16 to 17 months in prison.

-The archdiocese in June 2021 restricted the public ministry of Lawrence Fares, a then 96-year-old retired priest.
-It had received credible allegations in 2019 of child sexual abuse against him, dating back to his early years as a priest.